aio-libs/aiohttp/docs/web_reference.rst

       In resolving process if request's path starts with *prefix* then further resolving is passed to *subapp*.

+      You may use variables in *prefix*.
+If a matched resource in the sub-application defines another variable with the same name, the sub-application's match result will override the *prefix*'s match result.

       :param str prefix: path's prefix for the resource.

       :param Application subapp: nested application attached under *prefix*.